daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 As mentioned in the previous section, there is a strong link between data compression and information theory.
 The entropy of an information source is the number of bits its optimal lossless compression holds on average.
 Basically, ever since humanity developed new lossless compression techniques to express the same data with fewer bits, modeling the probability space that generates the data well has been helpful.
 In several works, neural networks such as transformers or other architectures have been used to compress data and have achieved good performance. <!--- in the online (Bellard, 2021; Mao et al., 2022) and offline settings (Valmeekam et al., 2023).--> As data compression and data generation usually both rely on having some kind of representation of the data's probability distribution, data generators seem to be well-suited for data compression.

-Also, in {{< cite "deletang2024language" >}}, the performance of several LLMs as lossless data compressors has been evaluated.
+Also, in [@deletang2024language], the performance of several LLMs as lossless data compressors has been evaluated.
 They did not only test the performance of LLMs on the compression of text data but also on image and audio data.
 Interestingly, the compression rates of LLMs, such as Llama 2 (7B) and Chinchilla 70B, outperformed PNG in the compression of image data and FLAC in the compression of audio data.
 Note that if you add the size of the LLMs themselves into the compression rate, then a high amount of data has to be compressed before a positive compression rate has been reached.

 Using these LLMs to compress data has a big disadvantage in that they take up a lot of space and that compression with an LLM is computationally expensive.
 I am still impressed by that result.
 Since the LLMs in that work were primarily trained on text data, I am surprised that they showed such good results in the compression of image and audio data.
 This shows that the probability spaces generating text, image, or audio data have common features.
 There seems to exist a nature of the data we encounter.
 On the other hand, a non-neglectable fraction of that common nature might not be hard to find (not hard = humanly understandable).
-By examining humanly understandable compression algorithms, such as LZMA2, that also perform well on all three types of data, one might be able to learn a good part of these commonalities, but not all, since LLMs still performed a bit better, as shown in {{< cite "deletang2024language" >}}.
+By examining humanly understandable compression algorithms, such as LZMA2, that also perform well on all three types of data, one might be able to learn a good part of these commonalities, but not all, since LLMs still performed a bit better, as shown in [@deletang2024language].

 ## An Information Theoretic Perspective Analysis on In-Context Learning

-In {{< cite "jeon2024information" >}}, assumptions about the origin of the training data of LLMs have been made, from which an explanation of in-context learning was stated.
+In [@jeon2024information], assumptions about the origin of the training data of LLMs have been made, from which an explanation of in-context learning was stated.